vecchiotom/Jframework/README.md

 this project is released?

                NO, i'm working hard to make all functions correctly so it will take some months! i'll notice you here!!

+The Framework Will Be Compiled?

+                     No,you'll need to compile all using one version of visual studio or visual basic as you want